freshman21/mws-restaurant-stage-1/README.md

 3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
 4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

+5. As of **Stage 2** the restaurants json object is created on a separate server, the code is in https://github.com/tiago-m-dias/mws-restaurant-stage-2

+After downloading, to run the server use `node server` on the code folder.
+The object will be visible at : `http://localhost:1337/restaurants`

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

-### Restaurants json origin

-The restaurants json object is created on a separate server, the code is in https://github.com/tiago-m-dias/mws-restaurant-stage-2